Froglodyte/Advent_Of_Code_2024/README.md

 # AoC Solutions 2024

 These solutions are written in Typescript + Bun.
-Im aware that solutions for days 1 to 4 are missing.
-Theyll be added later.
+Not the most efficient, but fuck it we ball

 To install dependencies: